huggingface/lerobot/benchmark/video/README.md

 | **g**       | `1`, `2`, `3`, `4`, `5`, `6`, `10`, `15`, `20`, `40`, `None` |
 | **crf**     | `0`, `5`, `10`, `15`, `20`, `25`, `30`, `40`, `50`, `None`   |

-One important thing to note for `crf` (like many other parameters with ffmpeg) is that its value is interpreted dependending on the video codec.
-This means that the same `crf` value used with one codec doesn't necessarily translate into the same thing with another codec.
-In fact, the default value (`None`) isn't the same amongst the different video codecs (the same goes for `g`).
+Note that `crf` value might be interpreted differently by various video codecs.
+In other words, the same value used with one codec doesn't necessarily translate into the same compression level with another codec.
+In fact, the default value (`None`) isn't the same amongst the different video codecs.
+Importantly, it is also the case for many other ffmpeg arguments like `g` which specifies the frequency of the key frames.

 For a comprehensive list and documentation of these parameters, see the ffmpeg documentation depending on the video codec used:
 - h264: https://trac.ffmpeg.org/wiki/Encode/H.264